phptuts/codingwithnoah/summer-camp/day-1/bristlebots/index.md

 ## Objective

-To learn about dc motors and to build a cool robot without a brain.
+To learn about dc motors and to build a cool brainless robot.

 ## Kit